Ofsted: Current state

 The services Ofsted inspects or regulates include local services, childminding, child day care, children's centres, children's social care, CAFCASS, state schools, private schools and teacher training providers, colleges, and learning and skills providers in England.
 It also monitors the work of the Independent Schools Inspectorate.
-HMI are empowered and required to provide independent advice to the United Kingdom government and parliament on matters of policy and to publish an annual report to parliament on the quality of educational provision in England.
+HMI are empowered and required to provide independent advice to His Majesty's Government (HMG) and Parliament on matters of policy and to publish an annual report for Parliament on the quality of educational provision in England.
 Ofsted distributes its functions amongst its offices in London, Manchester, Nottingham, Birmingham, Cambridge, York, Darlington and Bristol.

-Ofsted covers only England; the Education and Training Inspectorate in Northern Ireland, Education Scotland (previously HM Inspectorate of Education) in Scotland, and Estyn in Wales perform similar functions within their education systems.
+Ofsted covers only England; the Education and Training Inspectorate in Northern Ireland, HM Inspectorate of Education in Scotland, and Estyn in Wales perform similar functions within their education systems.

 A new Education Inspection Framework (EIF) introduced from September 2019 sets out how Ofsted undertakes inspections under section 5 of the Education Act 2005 (as amended), section 109 of the Education and Skills Act 2008, the Education and Inspections Act 2006 and the Childcare Act 2006.